aprescott/sidekiq-bulk/README.md

 Sidekiq comes with `Sidekiq::Client.push_bulk` which can be faster than `perform_async` if you have lots and lots of jobs to enqueue.

-This gem provides a wrapper around it so that instead of
+This gem provides a wrapper around `Sidekiq::Client.push_bulk` so that instead of

 ```ruby
 Sidekiq::Client.push_bulk("class" => FooJob, "args" => [[1], [2], [3])